nhsengland/it-standards/security/acceptable-cloud-tools.md

 ## Overview

 Various tools are approved and provided corporately to NSHEI staff.
 This document tells you about the tools you can, and cannot, use for business purposes.
-This guidance applies to all staff, seconded, embedded, and contractor users who work with and for NHS England and NHS Improvement.
+This guidance applies to all staff, seconded, embedded, and contractor users who work with and for NHS England.

 Some ALBs, Agencies, or other associated organisations may have their own, specific guidance regarding how to use certain Video and Messaging apps for different purposes.